WICG/fenced-frame/explainer/integration_with_web_platform.md

 <a href='url' target='_unfencedTop'>Click me!</a>
 ```

+A few more details:
-Note that the user activation is checked only in the frame initiating the navigation and not in an ancestor outside the frame tree because user activation inside the fenced frame tree is not propagated outside the tree.
+* The user activation is checked only in the frame initiating the navigation and not in an ancestor outside the frame tree because user activation inside the fenced frame tree is not propagated outside the tree.

-The urls that are allowed for the top-level page to be navigated has the same restrictions as other content-initiated top-level navigations e.g. data urls would not be allowed.
+* The url is subject to the same restrictions as other content-initiated top-level navigations, e.g. data urls are not allowed.

-The opener/openee relationship would not be present for this navigation, which means the window.open example above will always return null.
+* The opener/openee relationship would not be present for this navigation, which means the window.open example above will always return null.
+* Referer would be the frame that initiated the navigation which could be the fenced frame root frame or a nested iframe in the fenced frame tree (similar to a popup navigation).

 For more details, the implementation design doc can be found [here](https://docs.google.com/document/d/1vuwG31hCwZROIR1NaYjTrthmDrlXza0mZui7zzF93TM/edit?usp=sharing).